morsssss/benmorss.com/content/rock-theory/say-it-aint-so.md

 Aha!

 Do you remember Radiohead’s song “Creep”?
 If you wanted to analyze it using classical music techniques (which you might not want to do), you might find the same combination of applied dominant and deceptive cadence.
 You’ll recall that its chord progression is G - B - C - Cm.
-That can be then heard as I - V/vi - IV - iv.
+You might interpret the B and C chords as a V/vi followed by a IV.
+You’d then hear the four chords as I - V/vi - IV - iv.

 But then there’s the Beatles cadence.
 Remember that as each chord cycle of “Creep” progresses to the next, we hear a IV - iv - I progression: